letsencrypt/cp-cps/CPS.md

 ### 3.2.1 Method to prove possession of private key

-Applicants are required to prove possession of the Private Key corresponding to the Public Key in a Certificate request, which can be done by signing the request with the Private Key.
+Applicants are required to prove possession of the Private Key corresponding to the Public Key in a Certificate request by signing the CSR provided to the Finalize method of the ACME Protocol defined in RFC 8555, Section 7.4.

 ### 3.2.2 Authentication of organization and domain identity